| This document describes tags used to design and implement interactive

 ignored by Web browsers but will keep SGML parsers happy.

-area tags </MAP>
+<MAP NAME="name"> area tags </MAP>

 The map tag defines a client side

-image map It gives a name to a collection of AREA
+image map It gives a name to a collection of AREAtags that are superimposed over an

 inline image to connect user clicks with URLs.

-text </MARQUEE>
+<MARQUEE>text </MARQUEE>

 </MARQUEE>